babenkoivan/telegram-notifications/README.md

     public function routeNotificationForTelegram()
     {
-        return '993344556';
+        return 993344556;
     }
 }
 ```

 At this point, you may wonder where to get a `chat_id`.
 The answer is it's up to you!
-You can create a [webhook](https://core.telegram.org/bots/api#setwebhook) to receive updates from your bot and collect users' ids or you can specify ids manually for certain users.
+You can create a [webhook](https://core.telegram.org/bots/api#setwebhook) to receive updates for your bot and collect chat ids, or you can specify ids manually for certain users.

 To get started, you can send `Hello!` message to your bot and then get message details by requesting [API method](https://core.telegram.org/bots/api#getupdates):